xaur/decred-proposals/market-makers/arguments.md

 > Not counting the loaned collateral, these proposals tend to have an average monthly cost of roughly 10% of the current treasury inflow.
 If DCR prices were to dip back down to price levels seen earlier this year, that could quickly become 20% of the current treasury inflow. (@solar on [2019-08-11](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/16))

+### Con: No guarantees, it may not work

+> it's a spaghetti launch - it's not at all clear it will have a positive effect, but you can't know until you do it (@jy-p on [2019-08-15](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156589816719413SfIct:decred.org))

 ### Con: Coins should not pay for MM

 > If all top coins in cryptospace hiring them doesnt mean its the right way to go.
 Communities of those coins never being asked what ppl think about hiring them. (@rickshaw on [2019-08-15](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/41))